greenarmor/minerstat-linux/README.md

 sudo node start
 </pre>

-Ctrl + C on the terminal close the Application.  <br>
+Press "Ctrl + C" on the terminal, to close the Application.  <br>

 <a href="https://bitcointalk.org/index.php?topic=1772780.0" target="_blank">BitcoinTalk Topic</a>